Exodus of Turks from Bulgaria (1950–1951): Background

-Bulgaria gained independence from the Ottoman Empire in 1878 with Treaty of San Stefano.
+Bulgaria gained independence from the Ottoman Empire in 1878 with the Treaty of San Stefano.
 The Turks were between fifth and quarter of the population, which made them a minority.
 The rights of the Turkish minority, as well as the Muslim minority was protected with the Treaty of Berlin, which gave basic rights like freedom of worship.
 Later the Turnovo Constitution of 1879 and the Bulgarian-Ottoman Convention of 1909 also protected and guaranteed the rights of the Muslim minority.
 However, the Bulgarian government never paid attention to the education and economic situation of minorities in the country.
 For example, education in Turkish was tolerated, but these schools did not receive any support from the government, unlike their Bulgarian counterparts.
 This caused a very low level of education among the Turkish minority, and there was no way for them to participate in politics.
 Religious education was not only allowed, but also encouraged to prevent the minority from integrating into the new society.

 The situation of the Turkish minority worsened especially after 1934.
 Examples of this were the incident in Razgrad, the pogrom in Kesarevo and the renaming of villages in 1934.
 A report from 1934 states: "we cannot have the illusion that we will ever melt the Turks living in the country and make them Bulgarians [...] we should do everything possible to keep the Turks in ignorance, to keep their cultural level as low as possible, and not to allow them to get firmly on their feet materially and economically."
-Since the assimilation campaign was rejected in the 1930s, therefore the idea of emigration was launched, which the Bulgarian state did not give up until 1989.
+Since the assimilation campaign was rejected in the 1930s, the idea of emigration was launched, which the Bulgarian state did not give up until 1989.

 Communist Bulgaria

-After WWII Bulgaria became a communist country, and her opinion of Turkey changed since Turkey was not part of the Eastern Bloc.
+After WWII, Bulgaria became a communist country, and its opinion of Turkey changed since Turkey was not part of the Eastern Bloc.
 Georgi Dimitrov wanted to give rights to all the minorities in the country, but he was of the opinion that one must be careful with the Turks, in order not to create a Turkish influence on communist Bulgaria.
 Since the two neighboring countries belonged to rival blocs, migration was banned.